oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/prepare-config-data-and-app/prepare-config-data-and-app.md

 This section lists transformations that need to be applied to the input data sets.
 This is the core of the data processing.
 Every item in the list is a step, and all the steps will be executed in sequence, one after another.

 Users should ensure the data processing steps are configured properly in the right sequence otherwise the workflow might fail and throw exceptions.
-DPP does not validate the individual data processing steps prior to executing the workflow.
+DPF does not validate the individual data processing steps prior to executing the workflow.

 *   **stepType** \- can be either **singleDataFrameProcessing** (for transforming on top of single dataframe) or **combineDataFrames** (for merging or joining two dataframes).
 *   **configurations** - the configuration related to the step to be taken, which will include: